monking/Vim-Primer/README.md

 ### navigating quickly

+In Normal Mode, these commands will move your cursor around the file in meaningful ways.

 - `/` to search using RegExp
   - Use `*` to search for other instances of the word under your cursor.
   - While searching, type `n` for the next match and `N` for the previous